Polk County, North Carolina: Major highways

 The interchange for I-26 and the US 74 freeway is located in Columbus.
-Interstate 26 provides Polk County with access to Asheville and Spartanburg, SC.
+Interstate 26 provides Polk County with access to Asheville and Spartanburg, South Carolina.

 Polk County is also served by an additional non-freeway U.S. Highway: US 176.
-This was the primary highway linking Saluda and Tryon to Hendersonville and Spartanburg, S.C. prior to the delayed completion of I-26 in 1976.
+This was the primary highway linking Saluda and Tryon to Hendersonville and Spartanburg, SC. prior to the delayed completion of I-26 in 1976.
 Two North Carolina routes, NC 108 and NC 9, traverse the county as well.
 NC 108 begins in Rutherfordton and travels west through Columbus and ends at US 176 in Tryon.
 Oriented north-to-south, NC 9 connects Black Mountain and Lake Lure to Spartanburg and points southeast via Polk County.
 NC 108 and NC 9 intersect at the unincorporated town of Mill Spring.

 Polk County and Saluda are infamous among railroad enthusiasts for the Saluda Grade, the steepest standard-gauge mainline railway grade in the United States.
 Norfolk Southern suspended freight traffic indefinitely along this route in December 2001.
 The track remains in place, but are cut near Flat Rock, North Carolina and Landrum, South Carolina.

 Demographics

 2020 census

-As of the 2020 United States census, there were 19,328 people, 9,071 households, and 5,550 families residing in the county.
+As of the 2020 census, there were 19,328 people, 9,071 households, and 5,550 families residing in the county.